Is it better to buy LBVs from declared or non-declared years?

 I would answer that it doesn't make a difference.
 The LBV probably comes from different vineyards from that of the Vintage Port.
 In the years when they don't make a Vintage, that best wine is probably being reserved to age for the older tawnies.

 Christian Seely, Managing Director AXA-Millésimes Wine Group, which includes Quinta do Noval

 In the case of Noval, the example I can give is that of our unfiltered LBV from 1996 and 1997.
-These are the two LBVs I am drinking at home at the moment and they are both in fact delicious but quite different.
+These are the two LBVs I drank regularly and they are both in fact delicious but quite different.
 In the case of the ‘97 the excellent growing conditions are perhaps factor no.1, whereas in the case of the ‘96 there is more wine sourced from Noval's very best terroir.
-Take your pick: they are both great to drink now.
+Take your pick: they are both great to drink.
 I think it is important also to stress that even in a Vintage year, the proportion of wine selected to go into the Vintage blend is very small.
 Quinta do Noval Vintage in 1997 represented 1,200 cases, for example, out of a total production of Port of nearly 1 million bottles: this left a lot of very good wine left over for the LBV and for other high grade Ports.